 All house sewers between the building and the street line shall be laid by a licensed plumber under the specifications set forth.
 This work shall be inspected once by the inspector upon notification by the plumber that the entire line is complete and ready for inspection.

-Plastic pipe to be used in roof leaders, other stormwater pipes and underground drainage pipes for groundwater may not be used until samples of plastic or fiber pipe of strong and durable quality are submitted to the Director of Building Code Enforcement and Land Use Administration for approval.
-Only if approved may they thereafter be used in and around structures as set forth in plans submitted to the Director of Building Code Enforcement and Land Use Administration.
+Plastic pipe to be used in roof leaders, other stormwater pipes and underground drainage pipes for groundwater may not be used until samples of plastic or fiber pipe of strong and durable quality are submitted to the Building Inspector or the Director of Building Code Enforcement and Land Use Administration for approval.
+Only if approved may they thereafter be used in and around structures as set forth in plans submitted to the Building Inspector or the Director of Building Code Enforcement and Land Use Administration.

-Whenever a person violates any of the provisions of this chapter or whenever any person omits or refuses to comply with the provisions of this chapter or deviates from the approved plans and specifications for plumbing and draining filed with the inspector, the Director of Building Code Enforcement and Land Use Administration shall serve notice of violation thereof upon the master plumber doing the work and upon the owner or occupant of the premises.
+Whenever a person violates any of the provisions of this chapter or whenever any person omits or refuses to comply with the provisions of this chapter or deviates from the approved plans and specifications for plumbing and draining filed with the inspector, the Building Inspector or the Director of Building Code Enforcement and Land Use Administration or either's designated representative shall serve notice of violation thereof upon the master plumber doing the work and upon the owner or occupant of the premises.

-Such notice may be served personally or by mail and, if by mail, may be addressed to such master plumber at the address registered by him with the Director of Building Code Enforcement and Land Use Administration and upon the owner or occupant at the address given by him upon any application made by him for the plumbing work in connection with which the violation occurs; or, if no permit is obtained, notice shall be served upon the owner or occupant at the location of the work, but the failure of the master plumber to register shall relieve the Director of Building Code Enforcement and Land Use Administration from the requirement of giving such notice to the master plumber.
+Such notice may be served personally or by mail and, if by mail, may be addressed to such master plumber at the address registered by him with the Building Inspector or the Director of Building Code Enforcement and Land Use Administration or either's designated representative and upon the owner or occupant at the address given by him upon any application made by him for the plumbing work in connection with which the violation occurs; or, if no permit is obtained, notice shall be served upon the owner or occupant at the location of the work, but the failure of the master plumber to register shall relieve the Building Inspector or the Director of Building Code Enforcement and Land Use Administration or either's designated representative from the requirement of giving such notice to the master plumber.
 Unless the violation is removed within five days after the day of serving or the mailing of such notice, exclusive of the day of serving or mailing, then each day thereafter that such violation continues shall be considered a separate offense.

 Any person who omits or refuses to comply with or resists, willfully violates any of the provisions of this chapter or who obstructs or hinders any inspector or officer in the due performance of his duty hereunder shall be punishable for each conviction by a fine of not less than $50 nor more than $500 or by imprisonment, in case of default in payment of the fine, for a period not exceeding 15 days.
 Each day the provisions of such chapter are violated after due notice has been served upon the offender, in writing, shall constitute a separate offense and subject the offender to a like penalty.
 Such violation shall also subject any person committing the same to a penalty in the sum of $1,000, recoverable in a civil action brought by or on behalf of the Town of Mamaroneck.
 In addition, the Town may take whatever additional actions in the nature of injunction or otherwise that is otherwise provided for by law.